-The Organization received a substantial portion of its total revenues, approximately 12 percent from one contributor.
-Additionally, approximately 29 percent of contributions receivable were pledged by two contributors.
+The Organization received a substantial portion of its total revenues, approximately 23 percent from one contributor.
 Loss of such donors in the near-term could cause a significant reduction in the Organization's ability to purchase a permanent building.
+In addition, the Organization received a significant portion of its contribution receivable balance from two contributors, constituting approximately 45 percent of the total contribution receivable balance.